Roaming and Nuisance Cats – Frequently Asked Questions

 There is no requirement under the

 Cat Management Act 2009 for owners to contain their cat(s) to their property.
 Keeping a cat within the owner’s property is however, strongly encouraged.
 A multiple cat permit and/or a cat breeding permit may have conditions to ensure the cat/s are not wandering onto other people’s property without permission.
-Councils may also make by-laws for containment if they so choose.
-Changes to the protection of private property mean that a roaming cat may be trapped if it is found on someone else’s land.
+Councils may also have or make by-laws for containment if they so choose.
+The Act allows for protection of private property from cats, which means that a roaming cat may be trapped if it is found on someone else’s land.

 How can a person stop their cat from roaming?
 Is it costly?

 Cats can adjust to being kept inside by gradually keeping them inside for longer and longer periods of time, and by providing them with toys to keep them stimulated.
-In addition, there are straightforward, relatively cheap enclosures that can be constructed, and can provide some good freedom for the cat.
+In addition, there are straightforward, relatively cheap enclosures that can be constructed, which provide freedom and protection for the cat.
 For example, cat netting can be purchased and installed using existing household structures such as adjacent walls and fences.
 Simple, self-built climbing structures can also be easily added.

 Further information on cat enclosures is available on the

 Is my neighbour permitted to trap my cat?